STEP SIX: STAYING FOCUSED ON FINDING THE RIGHT HOME

 - Work with Your Real Estate Agent

 Your agent should compile a selection of properties that match your general search criteria and arrange for viewings.
 But you can also reap additional benefits from your relationship with a well-chosen realtor.
-Review our tips for Working with an Agent for some suggestions.

 - Look Around Yourself

 Your agent will find most of the available homes in the area, but you can help in the search.
 Check the weekly real estate ads in the local paper, search for homes on the internet, and drive around any neighborhoods you find attractive looking for signs or open houses.
 Your agent can arrange a showing of any interesting properties.

 Make the most of your home shopping time.
 Remember to bring your wish list.
 Don’t forget to ask questions during showings – get all the information you’ll want later when you’re considering each property.
 Review our Home Evaluation Checklist for a summary of what you’ll need to ask.

 While much of what makes a home the right choice is vague and difficult to quantify, there are a number of objective considerations as well.
 Review the following items to help determine if a house is right for you.

 - Review the exterior condition

 Check the roof and siding for signs of excessive wear.
 Is the paint peeling or chipping?
 Inspect the windows and doors – are they in good condition?
 Check the foundation for cracks.